blocky/attestation-service-examples/error_handling/README.md

 }
 ```

-Both of these functions will successfully complete their execution on the
+Both `successFunc` and `errorFunc` will successfully complete their execution on
-Blocky AS server and produce an attestation over their output.
-What we'd like
+the Blocky AS server and produce an attestation over their output.
+What we'd
-is an easy way to tell whether the function succeeded or failed due to a runtime
+like is an easy way to tell whether the function succeeded or failed due to a
-error.
+runtime error.

 ### Step 2: Use the result pattern